 Another quality lacking in the Brussels mafia is any hint of self-analysis.
-Do you think they question as to whether they didn’t give Cameron enough to sell his pro-European stance before the Referendum?
-Or why the unwashed UK populace were so ungrateful about handing over our fishing rights, heavy industries and criminal jurisdiction?
+Do you think the question whether they didn’t give Cameron enough to sell his pro-European stance before the Referendum?
+Or why the unwashed UK populace was so ungrateful about handing over our fishing rights, heavy industries and criminal jurisdiction?
 Not a bit of it.
 These are hard-nosed, narcissistic, federalists who are pathological in their myopic objective of European political union.
 They care not one whit about the damage wrought against their own nations.

 Britain shouldn’t worry